AhmedAmrgg/Simple-APP/README.md

 # 🚀 Build, Scan, and Push to Amazon ECR with GitHub Actions

 ## 📌 Project Overview
+This repository contains a CI/CD pipeline built with GitHub Actions to:
+- **🏗 Build a Docker image**
+- **🔍 Scan it for vulnerabilities using Trivy**
-- This project demonstrates a CI/CD pipeline using GitHub Actions to automate the process of building a Docker image, scanning it for vulnerabilities, and pushing it to Amazon Elastic Container Registry (ECR).
+- **📦 Push the image to Amazon Elastic Container Registry (ECR)**

-- It’s designed as a DevOps best-practice project to showcase automation, security scanning, and image versioning in a cloud-native workflow.
+***This project is part of my DevOps learning journey, showcasing automation, security scanning, and image versioning in a cloud-native workflow.***
-- The GitHub Actions workflow is triggered on every push to the following branches:
+## The GitHub Actions workflow is triggered on every push to the following branches:

 - **main**
 - **dev**